 Even if you don't have any socks to mend this same method will work on anything.
 It's basically how to sew a hole on any piece of fabric or clothing.

-I understand there aren't many of you that want to know how to darn a sock, but if you have a favourite pair and particularly long toenails, it's something that might interest you.
+I understand there aren't many of you that want to know how to darn a sock, (a term I'm using loosely) but if you have a favourite pair and particularly long toenails, it's something that might interest you.

-Most of the sock darning in this household is done on my boyfriend’s socks.
-He has an unexplainable attachment to his favourite socks.
-They're like blankies for his feet.
+Most of the sock darning in this household is done on my pajama socks.
+The big, ugly, cushy socks I like to wear instead of slippers.
+I have an unexplainable attachment to these socks.
+They're like blankies for my feet.

-So in an effort to get even closer to my childhood dream of becoming a scullery maid, I darn his socks.
+So in an effort to get even closer to my childhood dream of becoming a scullery maid, I darn my own socks.

 Thread in a colour similar to the sock

 A tennis ball, light bulb or any other round object

 Step 1 - Place your sock over a tennis ball or lightbulb